djangodeployment/django-deployment-book/09-recovery1.rst

 Where to backup
 ---------------

-The cloud is very attractive Amazon, Google, Backblaze, Microsoft, they sell cheap storage.
+The cloud is very attractive.
+Amazon, Google, Backblaze, Microsoft, they sell cheap storage.
 All your server has to do is save its stuff there.
 You don't need to change tapes every day and move them off site, as we used to do 10 years ago.
 And your backup is on another continent.
-No chance it will explode the same time as your server, right? **Wrong!**
+No chance it will explode the same time as your server, right?
+Wrong!

 The problem is that your system has a single point of failure: the security of your server.
 For your server to backup itself to the remote storage, it must have write access to the remote storage.
-So if the security of your server is compromised, the attacker can delete your server's data _and_ the backup.
+So if the security of your server is compromised, the attacker can delete your server's data *and* the backup.

 Do you think this is far-fetched?
 Code Spaces was a company that had its code and data on Amazon Web Services.
 One day in 2014 an attacker managed to get access to their account and demanded ransom.
 Negotiations didn't go well and the attacker deleted all data.
 All backups.
 Everything.
 The company was wiped out overnight.
 It ceased to exist.
+Undoubtedly its customers were also damaged.

 Forget about two-factor authentication or Amazon's undeletable S3 files.
 Your phone might be stolen.
-Or the employee who has access to the account _and_ has two factor-authentication on his phone might go crazy and want to harm you.
-Or _you_ might go crazy and want to hurt your customers.
+Or the employee who has access to the account *and* has two factor-authentication on his phone might go crazy and want to harm you.
+Or *you* might go crazy and want to hurt your customers.
 Or you might be paying the server and the backup from the same credit card, with the same obsolete email in both, and the credit card might be cancelled, and you'd fail to receive the emails, and the